Nico Guillén

-Nicolás Guillén Peguero (born 30 January 2008) is a Spanish professional footballer who plays as a midfielder for Sevilla B.
+Nicolás Guillén Peguero (born 30 January 2008), known as Nico Guillén, is a Spanish professional footballer who plays as a midfielder for La Liga club Sevilla.

 Early life

 Guillén was born on 30 January 2008.
 Born in Spain, he is a native of Huelva, Spain.

 Club career

 As a youth player, Guillén joined the youth academy of La Liga side Sevilla.
 In 2024, he was promoted to the club's reserve team.

 International career

 Guillén is a Spain youth international.
 During February 2025, he played for the at the Torneio Internacional Algarve U17.

 Style of play

 Guillén plays as a midfielder and is left-footed.
 English newspaper The Guardian wrote in 2025 that he "is a versatile midfielder stylistically similar to Fernando Redondo".